AdobeDocs/experience-manager-cloud-service.en/help/onboarding/migration-methodology/getting-started.md

 ### Post Go-Live

-In the Post Go-live phase, you should ensure clean-up of temporary files, review best practices for continuous development and manage logs.</dt>
+In the Post Go-live phase, you should ensure clean-up of temporary files, review best practices for continuous development and manage logs.

 >[!TIP]
 > Tools are available to troubleshoot AEM as a Cloud Service environments